Total Price: $

 We also really, really recommend that you use the latest version of your favourite web browser.
 Definitely not IE7 or earlier.
 Basically, if things look weird here try upgrading your browser.

-If you're trying to see some bigger images of the Ripley 29 click on the 'PHOTOS' tab below.
+If you're trying to see some bigger images of the Ripley 29 click on the 'GALLERY' tab below.
 That's where the nice big images should be.

 The heart of the Ripley is its dual-eccentric dw-link suspension.
 Instead of using external linkages like we do on our longer travel bikes, we were able to construct the Ripley with two small eccentrics, hidden inside the seat tube, which act as the suspension linkages.
 This clever system was conceived by Dave Weagle (he’s the dw in dw-link) in 2005, and we started development of the system in 2007.
 Since then, we have been building, testing refining, racing and simplifying the eccentric system.
 We had been developing a system with angular contact bushings, and at the same time we were developing a more traditional bearing version.
 In the end, the traditional bearing system was chosen for production for a variety of reasons.